 OUR TEAM

 Dr. Zand is the director of the Intelligent Circuits, Architectures, and Systems (iCAS) Lab at the University of South Carolina (USC), which is collaborating with and supported by several multinational companies including Intel, AMD, and Juniper Networks, as well as local companies such as Van Robotics.
-He has authored 50+ books and papers and received recognitions from ACM/IEEE including the best paper runner-up of ACM GLSVLSI’18, the best poster of ACM GLSVLSI’19, and best paper of IEEE ISVLSI’21, as well as featured paper in IEEE Transactions on Emerging Topics in Computing.
-His research focus includes edge computing, neuromorphic computing, real-time AI systems, and software-hardware co-design for data-intensive and compute-intensive applications.
+He has authored 60+ articles, papers, and book chapters and received recognitions from ACM/IEEE including the best paper runner-up of ACM GLSVLSI’18, the best poster of ACM GLSVLSI’19, and best paper of IEEE ISVLSI’21, as well as featured paper in IEEE Transactions on Emerging Topics in Computing.
+His research focus includes edge computing, neuromorphic computing, real-time AI systems, and software hardware co-design for data-intensive and compute-intensive applications.

 Ph.D.
 Students